omarsayed7/Deep-Emotion/README.md

 # Deep-Emotion: Facial Expression Recognition Using Attentional Convolutional Network

-This is a PyTorch implementation of research paper, [Deep-Emotion](https://arxiv.org/abs/1902.01019)
+This is a PyTorch implementation of research paper, [Deep-Emotion](https://arxiv.org/abs/1902.01019) [Note] This is not the official implementation of the paper

 ## Architecture
 * An end-to-end deep learning framework, based on attentional convolutional network